siobhanpmahoney/theSkimm_FrontendApprentice201808/README.md

 ## Component Architecture and Flow Overview

-States and country lists are rendered with the same container component (`Container`) and presentational components, `List` and `Item`.
+States and country lists are rendered with the same container component (`Container`) and presentational components, `List` and `Item`, all of which are housed in the `/components/Feature` directory.

 When either endpoint is accessed via the NavBar links, the respective list is fetched with the `fetchFunction()` prop and stored within  `Container`'s `items` state.
 The `items` state is passed to the `List` presentational component, which maps over the array, passing each item to the `Item` presentational component, which renders the item.